Much Wenlock Museum and VIC

 The nearest railway stations to Much Wenlock are located at Telford and Shrewsbury.
 Local bus services from Telford and Shrewsbury call at Much Wenlock, and information is available via the Travel Midlands website.

-Car parking is available in the town, and full details can be found on the Much Wenlock Guide website.
+Car parking is available in the town.
 The nearest long stay car park is at St. Mary’s Lane, just five minutes’ walk away.

 Much Wenlock Museum is a historic building accessed by a ramp from pavement level.
 The